Textualize/rich/docs/source/tables.rst

     </pre>

 Rich is quite smart about rendering the table.
-It will adjust the columns widths to fit the contents and will wrap text if it doesn't fit.
+It will adjust the column widths to fit the contents and will wrap text if it doesn't fit.
 You can also add anything that Rich knows how to render as a title or row cell (even another table)!

-The :class:`~rich.table.Table` class offers a number of configuration options to set the look and feel of the table, including how the borders are rendered, and the style and alignment of the columns.
+The :class:`~rich.table.Table` class offers a number of configuration options to set the look and feel of the table, including how borders are rendered and the style and alignment of the columns.